jon-ruckwood/hal-feed-server/README.md

 Notes:

-* Attributes of a published resource are hidden when viewing the feed.
-This content is visible when requesting a specific feed entry (via the "self" link).
+* Custom payload attributes are hidden when viewing the feed.
+These attributes are visible only when requesting a specific feed entry (via the "self" link).
 * Each feed entry will include additional "_id" and "_published" attributes.
 The "_id" is guaranteed to be unique per feed entry.
-To avoid conflicts, please avoid feed submissions containing underscores.
+To avoid conflicts, it's advisable not to prefix payload attributes with underscores.

 ## To request a specific entry from feed: